zhangxl296/trac-docker/README.md

 # trac-docker 1.2.3

-This repo is used to host a bunldle to create a docker container (based on Ubuntu 18.04Lts) running [Trac1.2.3](http://trac.edgewall.org), which is an enhanced wiki and issue tracking system for software development projects.
+This repo is used to host a bundle to create a docker container (based on Ubuntu 18.04Lts) running [Trac1.2.3](http://trac.edgewall.org), which is an enhanced wiki and issue tracking system for software development projects.
 Trac uses a minimalistic approach to web-based software project management.
 It helps developers write great software while staying out of the way.
 Trac should impose as little as possible on a team's established development process and policies.

+    Trac version : 1.2.3
+    Base Image : ubuntu latest

 # How to get the image